Going Hard - Options for a Hard-boot Splitboard Set-up

 Boots

-At least with boots it’s relatively simple.
-Well, that’s if you don’t want to do any modifications.
-There are currently only two splitboard-specific hard-boots: Phantom’s Slipper/Slipper HD and Key Equipment’s Disruptive.
+At least with boots it used to be relatively simple, well that’s if you don’t want to do any modifications yourself, as there are currently only three splitboard-specific hard-boots: Phantom’s Slipper/Slipper HD - but as of Oct 2024 Phantom no longer make the Slipper, they do have some stock left and will continue to sell spare parts - the Key Equipment’s Disruptive and the Splitpin.
 There is actually one more but it’s super expensive, more on that below.

 But hang on, you say, surely soft boots are way more comfortable or everyone would be wearing hard-boots!
 But these days, that’s not necessarily true.
 Phantom have made some significant functional tweaks to the Backlands boot but it’s still, fundamentally a Backlands boot – and having tried one on in a shop recently I was wowed at the comfort level – as good, if not better than my current soft boots (standing in the shop, anyway!).
 And when in walk mode there is so much less resistance to movement, it’s incredible.
 And the liners are great too.
 As one of our mates says, “These are race touring boots - they are even built to run in!”.
 Indeed, John from Phantom wears his Slippers all day, skiing or not.

 If you live in the US you’ll probably go for the Slipper and if you live in Europe the Disruptive is possibly the way to go, because of import taxes.
-If you live in the UK you’re stuffed either way thanks to BREXIT and may have to pony up a whopping 22.5% VAT and customs fees on top of the asking price, so take your pick - reasonably established, or new boy.
+If you live in the UK you’re stuffed either way thanks to BREXIT and may have to pony up a whopping 22.5% VAT and customs fees on top of the asking price, so take your pick - reasonably established (but now discontinued), or the new-ish boy.

 In dedicated split-boarding boots, you have: